KurtGokhan/chat-app-web/README.md

   - When it's on, pressing <kbd>enter</kbd> will add a newline and <kbd>ctrl+enter</kbd> will send the message
   - When it's off, pressing <kbd>enter</kbd> or <kbd>ctrl+enter</kbd> will send the message
   - Pressing <kbd>shift+enter</kbd> will add a newline regardless of whether it's on or off
+- App is not stress tested.
+Too many messages will probably slow down the app.
 - I did not add extra features.
 Instead I focused on making sure existing features has good design and UX.
-- Many improvements can be made to make this a real chat application.
+Many other improvements can be made to make this a real chat application.
+I decided to keep it minimal.

 ## Server

 The server is a very small application that relays the incoming messages to all connected users.
 It serves static files in `build` directory and it has a socket.io endpoint.

 It is prebuilt into `server.js` for convenience.
-Its source code can be seen in [another repository](https://github.com/KurtGokhan/chat-app-server).
+Its source code can be seen in [server directory](https://github.com/KurtGokhan/chat-app-web/tree/master/server).